Cleavage (breasts): India

 In India, women's traditional clothing (saris and cholis) generally exposes more midriff than cleavage.
 Gagra choli, a dress taken as very chaste in India, also exposes significant amount of midriff and cleavage.
 Cholis customized for Bollywood movies have particularly deep décolletage.
 Women of the Bishnoi people wear kanchli blouses with very deep necklines that are embellished with frills and bells to draw attention to their cleavage.
-Women of Ahir, Gadariya, Jats, Kamboj, Maratha and Rajput communities wear angia, a small, bikini-like top that is tied at the back with a string, often with the front open enough to show deep cleavage.
-In the late-20th-century India, cleavage became a staple point of attraction in Bollywood movies.
+Other women wear angia, a small, bikini-like top that is tied at the back with a string, often with the front open enough to show deep cleavage.
+In late 20th-century India, cleavage became a staple point of attraction in Bollywood movies.

 In a 2006 study conducted among young people in Mumbai, both male and female respondents believed that women wearing cleavage-revealing filmi (movie-like) clothes may be more prone to become victims of sexual violence.
 By the 2010s, Indian men and women wearing décolleté clothes was seen as a fashion statement and not, as in the past, a sign of desperation.
 At the same time, the allure of on-screen cleavage waned as cleavage-revealing clothes became more commonplace.